JonathonReinhart/scuba/docs/configuration.rst

 The optional ``volumes`` node *(added in v2.9.0)* allows additional `bind-mounts <https://docs.docker.com/storage/bind-mounts/>`_ to be specified.
+As of v2.13.0, `named volumes <https://docs.docker.com/storage/volumes/>`_
+are also supported.

 ``volumes`` is a mapping (dictionary) where each key is the container-path.
-In the simple form, the value is a string, the host-path to be bind-mounted:
+In the simple form, the value is a string, which can be:

+* An absolute or relative path which results in a bind-mount.
+* A Docker volume name.

 .. code-block:: yaml
+   :caption: Example of simple-form volumes

     volumes:
-      /var/lib/foo: /host/foo
+      /var/lib/foo: /host/foo  # bind-mount: absolute path
-      /var/lib/bar: ./bar
+      /var/lib/bar: ./bar      # bind-mount: path relative to .scuba.yml dir
+      /var/log: persist-logs   # named volume

-In the complex form, the value is a mapping which must contain a ``hostpath`` subkey.
-It can also contain an ``options`` subkey with a comma-separated list of volume options:
+In the complex form, the value is a mapping with the following supported keys:

+* ``hostpath``: An absolute or relative path specifying a host bind-mount.
+* ``name``: The name of a named Docker volume.
+* ``options``: A comma-separated list of volume options.

+``hostpath`` and ``name`` are mutually-exclusive and one must be specified.

 .. code-block:: yaml
+   :caption: Example of complex-form volumes

     volumes:
       /var/lib/foo:
-        hostpath: /host/foo
+        hostpath: /host/foo   # bind-mount
         options: ro,cached
+      /var/log:
+        name: persist-logs    # named volume

 The paths (host or container) used in volume mappings can contain environment variables **which are expanded in the host environment**.
 For example, this